Hi Everyone! It's Teri! I'm your friendly Miracle Noodle Ambassador/Personal Trainer - here to pass on some tips. This week's focus: YOU!

 3.)
 Once you achieve a goal, don't stop.

 Always find a way to improve.
 What do I mean by this?
 Say you want to run a 5K.
 You accomplish this.
 Now what?
 Don't just stop with a healthy habit!
 Embrace it!
-You can work on pacing, distance, play with intervals, or try another fitness activity that you enjoy and will benefit you!
+You can work on pacing, distance, play with intervals, or try another fitness activity that you enjoy.

 4.)
 Do your research.

 How many times have you had a friend recommend a fad diet?
 Maybe they preach a specific method of training, lifestyle, etc.?
 Variety is the spice of life - don't get me wrong.
 There are many different methods and protocols for health.
 However, what works for one person does not mean it will work for another.
 We are individuals.
 With that comes individualized nutrition and training that will work for you.
-You need to find what that is.
-This may mean taking the time for research, getting a coach, a mentor - someone who is educated and able to guide you toward your goals.
-Not necessarily your BFF, your aunt, brother, etc. Trust me.
-I've lived through multiple juice cleanses and lived to tell the tale.
-My body needs way more protein than what the cleanse entailed.
-But that's me.
-Just because something works for some people, doesn't mean it's the best approach for you.
+It may mean taking the time for research, find a coach, a mentor - someone who is educated and able to guide you toward your goals.
+Not necessarily your best friend, your aunt, brother, etc. Trust me.
+I've lived through multiple dietary protocols recommended by people I know, companies pushing a narrative, and influencers.
+Just because something works for some people doesn't mean it's the best approach for you.

 5.)
 Surround yourself with positive people.

 Seriously.
 If someone is not supportive of healthy habits, think about it.
 This may force you to confront relationship issues.
 That being said, sometimes, when we change, others may not embrace that change.
 That's OK.
 Let people know your goals.
 More often than not, people will be supportive.
 You will most likely end up meeting some pretty exceptional individuals.
 When you take care of yourself, when you set out to improve yourself - opportunities present themselves.